 Call a Contractor

 Your next call should be to a contractor, who will need to come and check your bathroom floor to see if it can hold the expected weight of your full bathtub.
 The contractor will give you one of the following answers:

 - Yes, but you’ll need to add additional floor support

 - There’s no way your floor can support this extra weight—even with additional support.

 If you do need to add support, expect to pay $100-$300 per floor joist.

-The type of bathtub you choose is integrally connected to the type of hardware you’ll want to get.
+The type of bathtub you choose is connected to the type of hardware you’ll purchase.
 You don’t want to purchase your dream tub before you understand how much it will cost with hardware included.